 9:25 AM – Interactive demo by Caspar Sonnen (IDFA) and Erwin Verbruggen (Netherlands Institute for Sound and Vision): A Short Introduction to the Interactive Documentary Canon

-9:45 AM – Conference by Rick Prelinger (Film & Digital Media), followed by a Q&A: Perishable Practices: Preserving New Documentary Forms in a Post-Archival Moment
+9:45 AM – Conference by Rick Prelinger (University of California, Santa Cruz/Prelinger Archives/Internet Archive), followed by a Q&A: Perishable Practices: Preserving New Documentary Forms in a Post-Archival Moment

 10:10 AM – Conference by Zachary Kaplan (Rhizome), followed by a Q&A: Preserving Performative Media

 10:35 AM – Conference by Patricia Falcao (Tate), followed by a Q&A: Preserving Digital Artworks at the Tate

 11:15 AM – Conference by Jepchumba (African Digital Art), followed by a Q&A: Digital Colonialism: Erasure and Digital Memory